CGCookie/retopoflow/docs/v4/changelist.md

 - Added new preferences for disabling the help and pie menu hotkeys
 - Fixed random crashing in Strokes and PolyStrips in Blender 4.5
 - Fixed occasional flipped normals in Contours
-- Fixed issue when exiting full screen with Ctrl Space
 - Fixed several smaller issues

 ### 4.0.0 beta 6